maidsafe/rfcs/proposed/0014-unregistered-client-support-in-launcher/0014-unregistered-client-support-in-launcher.md

 ## Why?

 There are plenty of use cases for unregistered clients (those that don't have a valid SAFE Account with `MaidManagers`) to access the SAFE Network.
 One such example is the browser category.
-The browsers do not need to create an account or access the SAFE Network nor they require a registered client engine (one that performs operations on a valid account) because all they care about is the fetching and display of data.
+The browsers do not need to create an account to access the SAFE Network nor do they require a registered client engine (one that performs operations on a valid account) because all they care about is the fetching and display of data.
 This is in line with our philosophy that anyone can fetch data from the SAFE Network - it will be of no use if it is encrypted and client fetching it does not have the decryption keys, but that is another matter.
-Without Launcher, each such application will have to interface with low level libraries like [safe_core](https://github.com/maidsafe/safe_core) and or [safe_nfs](https://github.com/maidsafe/safe_nfs).
+Without Launcher, each such application will have to interface with low level libraries like [safe_core](https://github.com/maidsafe/safe_core) and/or [safe_nfs](https://github.com/maidsafe/safe_nfs).
 Further every instance of an engine from [safe_core](https://github.com/maidsafe/safe_core) will create a new routing object.
 All this is unnecessary overhead.
 Launcher will funnel requests from all unregistered applications through a single instance of an unregistered client engine obtained from [safe_core](https://github.com/maidsafe/safe_core).

 # Detailed design